Long distance relationship: Taking the sting out of separation

 It's worse at night, when I'm used to having him next to me.
 I know the time will go fast, and soon we will be together again, but I'm worried because the potential to sit and brood about how much I miss him is so high.
 I really love this guy and vice versa.
 We've talked about it.
 In fact, I wouldn't be writing you except for he's in class for the moment and I'm just sitting here trying to figure out what to do for this three day weekend.

 As for late at night, this is a time that many people feel the loneliness or pain of missing someone.
 You may want to try establishing a nighttime routine (which, by the way, can help improve sleep) as that may ease the pain.
-The routine could involve your boyfriend… or not.
-There’s a certain comfort that comes from rituals.
-You can most certainly involve him, though.
-You could talk to him on the phone before you go to sleep, write a letter or email to him as your last activity of the day, or take time to reflect on the day in a journal.
+There’s a certain comfort that comes from routine behaviors.
+This routine could involve your boyfriend… or not.
+You could talk to him on the phone before you go to sleep, write an email or message to him as your last activity of the day, or take time to reflect on the day in a journal.

-You can make it through this period (there was life before your boyfriend, wasn't there?).
-Go easy on yourself, utilize the support of good friends, and treat yourself right.
-If you feel like you can't seem to cheer up anytime soon, you may want to set up an appointment with a counselor.
-S/he can help you figure out healthy ways to work through this difficult period.
-Good luck going the (long) distance!Alice!
+It’s also good to remember that you had a life before your boyfriend, so you can make it through this period.
+Prioritizing yourself during this period is totally okay and may be necessary, trying to go easy on yourself, reaching out to good friends, and taking care of your physical health may provide some comfort.
+If you feel like you can't seem to cheer up anytime soon, you may want to set up an appointment with a mental health professional.
+They’ll likely be able to help you figure out ways to work through this difficult period.
+Good luck going the (long) distance!